Nicolae Ceaușescu

-Born in Scornicești, Ceaușescu joined the banned Romanian Communist Party in his teens and was repeatedly imprisoned under the pre-war and wartime regimes for his communist activism.
-After World War II, he rose through the party ranks under Gheorghe Gheorghiu-Dej, the country’s Stalinist leader, whom he succeeded as general secretary.
+Born in Scornicești, Ceaușescu joined the Romanian Communist Party in his teens and was repeatedly imprisoned under the pre-war and wartime regimes for his communist activism.
+After World War II, he rose through the party ranks under Gheorghe Gheorghiu-Dej, the country’s leader, whom he succeeded as general secretary.

 Upon taking power, Ceaușescu eased press censorship and condemned the Warsaw Pact invasion of Czechoslovakia in his speech of 21 August 1968, which resulted in a surge in popularity.
-However, this period of liberalisation was brief, as his regime soon became totalitarian and was widely considered to be one of the most repressive in the Eastern Bloc.
-His secret police, the Securitate, was responsible for mass surveillance as well as severe repression and human rights abuses within the country, and controlled the media and press.
+However, this period of liberalisation was brief, as his regime soon became more rigid.
+It was widely considered to be one of the most repressive states in the Eastern Bloc.
+His secret police, the Securitate, was responsible for mass surveillance as well as severe repression within the country, and controlled the media and press.
 Ceaușescu's attempts to implement policies that would lead to a significant growth of the population led to a growing number of illegal abortions and increased the number of orphans in state institutions.
-Economic mismanagement due to failed oil ventures during the 1970s led to very significant foreign debts for Romania.
-In 1982, Ceaușescu directed the government to export much of the country's agricultural and industrial production in an effort to repay these debts.
+Economic mismanagement due to failed oil ventures during the 1970s led to the accumulation of significant foreign debts.
+His efforts to repay the debts through austerity were effective, but extremely unpopular.
 His cult of personality experienced unprecedented elevation, followed by the deterioration of foreign relations, even with the Soviet Union.

-By the end of 1989, mounting discontent over the state of the nation and Ceaușescu’s totalitarian rule erupted into the Romanian Revolution.
+By the end of 1989, mounting discontent over the state of the nation and Ceaușescu’s rule erupted into the Romanian Revolution.
 Ceaușescu perceived the demonstrations in Timișoara as a threat and ordered military forces to open fire on 17 December, causing many deaths and injuries.
-The demonstrations reached the capital Bucharest, forcing Ceaușescu and his wife Elena to flee in a helicopter, but were soon captured after the armed forces turned on them.
-After being tried and convicted of economic sabotage and genocide, both were sentenced to death, and they were immediately executed by firing squad on 25 December, bringing an end to four decades of communist rule in Romania.
+The demonstrations reached the capital Bucharest, forcing Ceaușescu and his wife Elena to flee in a helicopter, but they were soon captured after the armed forces turned on them.
+After being convicted of economic sabotage and genocide in a show trial, both were sentenced to death and executed by firing squad on 25 December, ending 42 years of Communist rule.
+21st-century polling has indicated that many Romanians retain admiration for Ceaușescu; a 2018 poll found that 64% of Romanians had a positive opinion of his rule.